 During my degree, my teacher and researcher Melise accepted me to work in her lab, with a focus on OpenData.
 I started to research OpenData at the time to suggest a recreation of the Brazilian Open Data Portal (dados.gov.br).
-I never was an academic person, and soon I left the research program and started my intern program to recreate and rewrite the dados.gov.br.
+I never was an academic person, and soon I left the research program and started my intern program to recreate and rewrite dados.gov.br.

-Me and another guy called Alerson, who would become a friend of mine, start to learn how to install and manage the CKAN platform (https://github.com/ckan/ckan), an open-source project used by dados.gov.br and many other data portals around the world.
-Our job was to understand the requirements to have CKAN up running and how to customize the platform to add the features the government requested.
+A guy called Alerson, who would become a friend of mine, and I start to learn how to install and manage the CKAN platform (https://github.com/ckan/ckan), an open-source project used by dados.gov.br and many other data portals around the world.
+Our job was to understand the requirements to have CKAN up and running and how to customize the platform to add the features the government requested.
 One relevant piece of information was the little documentation and troubleshooting information about the CKAN platform.
 I needed to talk to people around the world from different governments to understand, fix, and improve the CKAN platform.
-That was an incredible opportunity to met people from Canada, the USA, UK, France, Japan, and China.
+That was an incredible opportunity to meet people from Canada, the USA, UK, France, Japan, and China.

-Later on, Jonas and Flavio joined the team, and we worked not only with dados.gov.br but with other projects from Rio of Janeiro startups with a focus on solutions for cities and public policies.
+Later on, Jonas and Flavio joined the team, and we worked not only on dados.gov.br but with other projects from Rio of Janeiro startups with a focus on solutions for cities and public policies.

 I worked in my laboratory at UNIFEI for two and a half years.
-Over time, my job becomes more related to create tools, servers, and pipelines.
-My role moved from writing code to guarantee that my team had everything they need to work and never lose time thinking about how to deploy, how to set up a dev environment, and things like that.
+Over time, my job becomes more related to creating tools, servers, and pipelines.
+My role moved from writing code to guarantee that my team had everything they need to work and never losing time thinking about how to deploy, how to set up a dev environment, and things like that.

 That period was pretty awesome.
-I've learned how containers work, how to code in Python, how to create more advanced solutions in JS, and, the most important thing, I've learned how to work in group and respect people.
+I've learned how containers work, how to code in Python, how to create more advanced solutions in JS, and, most important thing, I've learned how to work in a group and respect people.

 I become a consultant (2018 - 2019)